zpax/myzpax-messaging/docs/response-message/last_interaction.md

 ## Use Cases

-- To display or log the user's last interaction time.
 - To decide whether to lock the app or re-authenticate based on inactivity duration.
 - To resync timers after the tab becomes active again.